 AI has all but eliminated the distance between having an idea and building it.
 That is genuinely transformative.
 But it has not reduced the distance between a good idea and a bad one — and in the age of vibe coding, the difference between the two gets built and shipped faster than ever before.

 Vibe coding and AI-native development have effectively reduced the "build time" of an idea to near zero.
+A principle that was captured perfectly this week by Azeem Azhar, author of the excellent newsletter, Exponential View:

 "The projects I build with my AI agents weren't impossible before — they were sitting in a queue for months because the cost of explaining them to anyone exceeded the cost of just not doing them.
 That cost has now collapsed." — Azeem Azhar

 For the first time in history, you do not need to know how to build something in order to ship it.
 A founder can prototype without an engineer; a marketer can deploy a functional tool without touching a line of code.
 But there is a trap hidden in this efficiency.
+While AI has eliminated the distance between having an idea and building it, it has done nothing to reduce the distance between a good idea and a bad one.
+In fact, it has made the bad ones more dangerous.

 "People think computers will keep them from making mistakes.
 They're wrong.
 With computers, you make mistakes faster." — Adam Osborne

 As the technical barrier to entry evaporates, the signal in any industry is shifting upstream.
 In the old world, the bottleneck was the ability to build — Technical Fluency.
 In the new world, the bottleneck is the ability to direct intent — Intellectual Taste.
+The most successful "vibe coders" and AI-assisted leaders won't be the most technically gifted; they will be the most expertly informed and the best at articulating and communicating intent.

+They are the ones who can look at a generated output and see the subtle "hallucination of logic" or nonsense that a novice would miss.
 In the age of instant execution, the only remaining competitive advantage is judgment.
 We no longer need people who can 'do the work' as much as we need people who know what work is actually worth doing.

 4. The Ghost UI